 Funding for Victims to Attend Hearings

-The Victim's Justice Fund is a fund created by the Ontario Government that provides victims with some financial assistance for expenses incurred while attending parole hearings in the province.
+The Victim's Justice Fund is a fund created by the Ontario Government that provides victims with some financial assistance for expenses in the case of an in-person hearing.
 For more information about the Victim's Justice Fund, please visit the Ministry of the Attorney General's website here.

 A Guide for Victims and their Families

-OPB's Parole in Ontario: A Guide for Victims and their Families provides detailed information on the role of victims of crime in the parole hearing and decision process.
+OPB's Guide to Parole in Ontario for Victims and Their Families provides detailed information on the role of victims of crime in the parole hearing and decision process.

 Please contact us if you would like a copy of the guide.